-On the anniversary of the death of each of the fallen from the Wootton Bassett area, Sheridan lays a wreath by the War Memorial, from before 11am until after 6pm.
+On the anniversary of the death of each of the fallen from the Wootton Bassett area in WW1, a wreath is laid by the War Memorial before 11am and this remains in place until after 6pm.
 A poster is displayed nearby providing information about the man commemorated.

 Click here for the full Roll of Honour.

 Rifleman Herbert Beazley, d.
 17 July 1918

 Private Leonard Franklin, d.
 18 September 1918

 Private Sydney Fisher Foster, d.
 04 November 1918

 Opening date not yet confirmed (expected to be Friday 9th November)

 Click here to see the nine men of the Wiltshire Regiment who died on the last day (none were from Wootton Bassett).

 This year – being the centenary of the end of WW1 – the format for Royal Wootton Bassett’s Sunday Remembrance Parade will be slightly different than in previous years.
 The Parade is scheduled for the morning – assembling at 10.am in Iceland Car Park ready to march off at 10.20am.
 The Parade will halt at the War Memorial in order to lay wreaths.
 After all wreaths have been laid the Chairman will say the Exhortation.
 This will then be followed by the sounding of the Last Post and a Two Minute Silence.
 At the end of the Two Minutes Silence the Standards will be raised and the President will say the Kohima.
 The Parade will then continue to the Church for the Church Service.
 The Salute will be taken by the Dignitaries as the Parade marches back through the town to Iceland Car Park for dismissal.
 After the dismissal – all Officers and Group Leaders are invited to join British Legion Members for refreshments which will be available in the Conservative Club.
 The British Legion say that this is only a brief outline of what is being planned at the moment and fuller details will follow later, nearer to the date, after finalization.